vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

   slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:VideoExercise lang:python xp:50 skills:1 key:9a600c4910
-## Introduction to user-defined functions
+## Introduction to User-defined Functions

 Welcome to the course!
 My name is Francis and in this course, you'll learn to define your own functions.